Gogistics/prj-envoy-v2/README.md

 # {"host":"dac57fdd19f7","wd":"/"}* Closing connection 0
 ```

-Note: you might encounter some issues of having Envoy talk to xDS.
+Notes: you might encounter some issues of having Envoy talk to xDS.
 * gRPC config stream closed: 13 or gRPC config stream closed: 0 in proxy logs, every 30 minutes.
 This error message is expected, as the connection to Pilot is intentionally closed every 30 minutes.
 * gRPC config stream closed: 14 in proxy logs.
 If this occurs repeatedly it may indicate problems connecting to Pilot.
 However, a single occurance of this is typical when Envoy is starting or restarting.

 ## References: